Cheon-Young-Hwa/data-analysis-study-summary.github.io/README.md

 Each secession consists of a textual file in Jupyter Notebook and folder.
 The textual file has a brief introduction, list of subjects and concepts covered, and states a list of projects performed and a training course which provides datasets and materials.
 The folder contains a list of project files with lines of code used.

 Some of the projects are end-to-end complete projects which include the whole process in one place, while others are mini projects which are split into parts to focus on key skills.
-The datasets and questions for the projects are provided by education courses and based on fictional setting.
+The datasets and questions for the projects are provided by education courses and mostly based on fictional setting.